 I have to admit that I did not know much about Buerger's disease before I received your inquiry.
 From what I managed to read in a short time, however, it is practically clear that ginseng has a chance to help with this disease.
-I still have to warn you that the decision to treat serious illnesses belongs to the doctor and my opinion is only advisory.
+I still have to remind you that the decision to treat serious illnesses belongs to the doctor and my opinion is only advisory.

 The potential of ginseng at Buerger's disease is unambiguous

 - Anti-inflammatory effect of ginseng

 - Direct vascular expansion, in particular by increasing the production of nitric oxide

 - Improving the regenerative potential of the bloodstream